 Object Detection from Reference Images

-This was exploratory research done at Diamond Age Technology.
-The goal of the project was to develop a method to detect objects, using a few “reference” images of the same (or similar) objects.
+The goal of this project at Diamond Age Technology was to develop a method to detect objects, using a few “reference” images of the same (or similar) objects.
 The application is an augmented reality tool to assist a person in performing a task.
 The idea is that a subject matter expert annotates an example object with subpart labels and instructions, and then another user can see these labels mapped to the particular object they are looking at.

 I match each reference image against the query image and pick the reference image with the highest number of consistent matches, meaning feature pairs that have each other as their best match.
 Once I have the “warp” (or flow) field between the images, I can map the annotations from the reference image to the query image.